- by Brundibar, 4 months agoRated 5 out of 5Once you try this tool you think OMG how could I live without it ?!

 Also, for sidebar mouse wheel minimum move scrolls several pages instead of only one page.

-- by bLoodyBios, 10 months agoRated 5 out of 5Must have!
+- by bLoodyBios, a year agoRated 5 out of 5Must have!
 Really helpfull!

 idea: when you open helper in separated window, it will be perfect, if focus will be in search input, so you can start typing immideately